 There are times you might save money by driving further.
 If the direct route is congested it can cost money to sit in traffic while an alternative but longer route is quicker and uses less fuel.

 Need to go to the post office, the bank and the supermarket?
 Combining them all in one trip will save on fuel, as your car uses far less petrol when the engine is warm than starting from cold.

-You don’t have to drive like a nana to save on fuel, but rapid acceleration and hard braking chew through fuel.
+You don’t have to drive like an L-plater to save on fuel, but rapid acceleration and hard braking chew through fuel.
 Drive smoothly and maintain a steady speed to get the most from a tankful.
 If you’re driving an automatic, ease back slightly on the accelerator once the car has reached sufficient speed.
 In a manual, use the gearbox sensibly and change up through the gears as soon as practical.